commercialhaskell/stack/doc/tutorial/hello_world_example.md

 ## The `stack new` command

-We will start off with the [`stack new`](../commands/new_command.md) command to create a new *project* from a project template.
-We will use the `new-template` project template.
-This template is used by default, but in our example we will refer to it expressly.
+We will start off with the [`stack new`](../commands/new_command.md) command to create a new Stack *project* from a project template.

+The project template `new-template` is used by default.
+However, in our example, we will use it by name.

-That template will create a project with a package of the same name.
-So, we need to pick a name for the project that is a valid package name.
+That template creates a project with a single package of the same name.
+So, we need to pick a name for the project that is also a valid package name.
 We will call our project `helloworld`.

 ??? question "How do project packages relate to projects?"